GEO2136 : Global Environmental Change

 • Ability to apply appropriate methodology to palaeoenvironmental investigation.

-• Ability analyse palaeoenvironmental datasets.
+• Ability to analyse palaeoenvironmental datasets.

 • Ability to present conclusions based upon data analysis.